AutodeskGames/stingray-docs/source/sdk_help/define_a_plugin.md

 >	`email`
 >
 >	>	An e-mail address where users of your plug-in can reach you.

+`thumbnail`

+>	Specifies an image file for the editor's **Plugin Manager** to display for your plug-in.
+The path should be relative to the location of your *.plugin* file.
+Optional; the default is to use a file called `thumbnail.png` if it is present.

 ## Optional descriptive metadata for future use